TradeINski/Chartink-Bridge-Chrome-Extension-/README.md

-🧩 Chartink Bridge – Chrome Extension Description Chartink Bridge is a productivity-enhancing Chrome extension designed for stock market traders who use Chartink.com and TradingView.
+🧩 Chartink Bridge is a productivity-enhancing Chrome extension designed for stock market traders who use Chartink.com and TradingView.
 It seamlessly connects Chartink scanner widgets with TradingView by enabling smart ticker symbol redirection, one-click copying, and customizable ticker grouping.

 ⚙️ Key Features
 🔁 Chart Redirection Toggle